corvin-koegler/english-portfolio/report/report_003.md

 ### Gnatt Diagrams

 Gnatt diagrams are the third popular visualization type.
-They are often used to find bottlenecks in existing code.
-They are great for visualizing
+They are often used to find bottlenecks in existing code by showing which parts of the code execute at each given time.
+In this case they allow only marginally information on the architecture but highlight possible sources of misconfiguration represented by patterns in the chart.
+They can also aid in highlighting indirect dependencies which in turn can be optimized in the architecture.

+While it is possible to manually create them
 ## Modern Visualizations
 ### Code City
 ### gource.io